gnosischain/documentation/docs/node/run-consensus-layer-node/consensus-layer-validator.md

     cd
     docker pull ghcr.io/gnosischain/validator-data-generator:latest
     ```
-2. If this is your first time running the process and there is no an existing mnemonic to generate keystores and deposit data, replace the variables below with your info then run the follwoing command with these variables:
+2. If this is your first time running the process and there is no an existing mnemonic to generate keystores and deposit data, replace the variables below with your info then run the following command with these variables:
    __
    1. `NUM` The number of signing keys (validators) to generate.
    2. `START_NUM` Index for the first validator key.
 If this is the first time generating keys with this mnemonic, use 0.
 If keys were previously generated with this mnemonic, use the subsequent index number (eg, if 4 keys have been generated before (keys #0, #1, #2, #3, then enter 4 here).